debby123p/IndiRegBias-A-Benchmark-Dataset-for-Regional-Bias-Detection-in-Indian-Language-Models/README.md

 ## Dataset

-A core contribution of this research is a new, culturally-specific dataset of user-generated comments for detecting regional bias.
+A key contribution of this research is a new, culturally specific dataset of user-generated comments for detecting regional bias.

 - Data Source: Over 200,000 comments were collected from Reddit and YouTube.